sylphrena0/lycospswebsite/README.md

     Open the integrated terminal in VsCode with `Ctrl + J`.
 Execute this command:
     ```bash

-    npm run develop #runs a development site where you can view website changes in real time
+    yarn start # runs a development site where you can view website changes in real time
     ```

     If this works, you are ready to start editing!